-Tutorial how to Install and Setup CSF Firewall on Debian 10 or 9 step by step.
-To increase the security of your server, the first thing you need to do is install a firewall.
+In this tutorial, we will show you how to Install and Setup CSF Firewall on Debian 10 or 9 step by step.
+To increase the security of your server, the first thing you need to do is to install a firewall.
 CSF stands for Config Server Security & Firewall, which is the name of a security package for Linux VPS servers and is a comprehensive solution for almost complete server security and is very easy to work with and configure.
 The CSF is responsible for protecting the server and, as its name implies, is a firewall that prevents a variety of attacks, the most important of which are syn flood, DDos, and brute force.
-In this article, we are going to teach you how to Setup CSF Firewall on Debian 10 [complete].
+In this article, we are going to teach you how to Setup CSF Firewall on Debian 10.

 What is CSF Firewall and its features?